jasonsgunz/self-hosting-bot-discord/README.md

 `refreshservers` - Re-select the current server from the list
 `clear` - Clears the CMD screen
 `help` - Shows this command list
-`startdoom <channel>` starts a ,,doom like" experience u can play using buttons (sadly doesnt work like doom) `ping <channel> <minutes>` basically @everyone every timespan u choose in the channel `unping` stops pinging
+`startdoom <channel>` starts a ,,doom like" experience u can play using buttons (its really shit so dont expect anything mindblowing only use it as a template if u wanna make games in discord.
+`ping <channel> <minutes>` basically @everyone every timespan u choose in the channel `unping` stops pinging